WetHat/rss-tracker/test-vault/RSS/Feeds/Scott Hanselman's Blog/JavaScript and TypeScript Projects with React, Angular, or Vue in Visual Studio⋯.md

 1. [An ASP.NET Web app that renders HTML on the server but uses TS/JS](https://feeds.hanselman.com/~/t/0/0/scotthanselman/~https://docs.microsoft.com/en-us/visualstudio/javascript/tutorial-aspnet-with-typescript?view=vs-2022)
     - This may have a Web API, Razor Pages, with or without the MVC pattern.
-    - You maybe have just added JavaScript via <script> tags
+    - You maybe have just added JavaScript via ＜script＞ tags
     - Maybe you added a script minimizer/minifier task
     - Can be confusing because it can feel like your app needs to 'build both the client and the server' from one project
 2. A mostly JavaScript/TypeScript frontend app where the HTML could be served from any web server (node, kestrel, static web apps, nginx, etc)